Editor’s Note: Originally published on July 9, 2019, updated on Sep. 14, 2023.

-But PL sellers don’t compete with Amazon only.
-They also face off with Amazon’s recommendations.
-The most eye-catching products are the ones with badges, such as Best Sellers, Amazon’s Choice, and BOGOF items.
-And some BOGOF badges are very similar to the ones Amazon uses.
+So, PL sellers don’t compete with Amazon as much anymore.
+Instead, they face off with Amazon’s recommendations.
+The most eye-catching products are the ones with badges, such as Best Sellers, Picks (formerly Amazon’s Choice), and BOGOF items.

 Aside from Amazon’s own offers and other top search results, you should keep an eye out for paid ads.
-Headline Search Ads and Sponsored Products feature not only on the search result page, but also on your product page, and all over a buyer’s home page.
-Of course, it’s always a good idea to use the tools in our competitive analysis post to pin-point your main competitors too.
+Headline Search Ads and Pay-Per-Click (PPC) ad platform for Amaz… More, as shown in the images above, feature not only on the search result page, but also all over product pages and home pages.

 How To Stay Competitive on Amazon